 Getting a first Gazette notice for compulsory strike off can be a worrying experience for business owners.
+A compulsory strike off is one of the methods that can be used to forcibly shut down a company without the directors’ consent.

-And rightly so.
 If you don’t take action quickly, your company could be struck off the Companies House Register and cease to exist legally.

 Inexperienced business owners may find the situation even more confusing and stressful.
 That’s because they may not know what a compulsory strike off is or understand its implications.